-KIN MAJ 127 ADVANCED ATHLETIC TRAINING (3) Lecture: 2 hours / Lab: 2 hours
+KIN MAJ 127 ADVANCED ATHLETIC TRAINING (3)

 Prerequisite: KIN MAJ 126

 This course will build on the knowledge and skills introduced in Care and Prevention.
 The student will acquire more hands on experience and learn advanced techniques in the prevention, recognition, evaluation, and management of athletic injuries.